-Today where cars of young couples once parked are parked dozens of mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
+Where once cars of young couples parked later were parked dozens of mobile garbage bins, as if waiting for the first feature to start. (“We wanna see a trashy movie!”
 “Yeah!
 Show us Dumpster Does Dallas!”)

 Drive-in movie theater concession stand commercial: